lkimanzi/loop-der-it-is-js/README.md

 10<br>

 ## 2) Squares
-Displays the square numbers up to 100 in the console.
+Displays the square numbers up to 100 in the unit test which you will write.

 ### Example<br>
 1<br>